MagicScribble/BrightByte/index.md

 ## 📬 Contact

-We’re open to collaboration, promotion, and partnership proposals.
+I’m open to collaboration, promotion, and partnership proposals.
-If you’d like to work with us, please reach out:
+If you’d like to work with me, please reach out:
 [hello@brightbyte.app](mailto:dentin-97.aniline@icloud.com)

 ---